Approach

 We grow through relationship

-By feeling heard, understood and supported by an attentive other we can learn to listen, understand and support ourselves better too.
-That's for me the role of the therapist: not a nodding head or the 'expert' there to fix you.
+By feeling heard, understood and supported by an attentive other we learn to listen, understand and support ourselves better too.
+That, for me, is the role of the therapist: not a nodding head or the 'expert' there to fix you, but someone who is committed to staying with the complexity of who you are moment to moment.

-My main counselling training is in Psychosynthesis - a very inclusive and flexible approach that brings together different traditions and believes in our potential to live in ways that express our truest nature and allow us foster right relations with other humans and with the planet.
+My main counselling training is in Psychosynthesis - an inclusive and flexible approach that brings together different traditions and affirms people's potential to live by their highest values and contribute to the common good.
 I also obtained a Graduate Certificate in Jungian Psychology with Art Therapy and undergone further training in Gestalt and various body-based trauma treatment approaches like Sensorimotor Psychotherapy and Hakomi.

 Much of my work draws on parts-based approaches, particularly IFS therapy and Janina Fisher's TIST model.
 Both are especially helpful when working with inner conflict, self-criticism and the lasting effects of trauma.
 You can read more about each below.